RanZhou/Ageseq2/README.md

     target_file: targets.txt
     reads_path: ./reads

+Finally, you need to make sure the configuration file `AGEseq.conf` is in the same folder along with targets.txt.
+You should adjust those parameters to achieve a desired result.

 #### Simple Usage
 This means that if you have put target sequences in the targets.txt, and reads files in a folder named "reads" in the same folder, you would be able to run Ageseq simply with  the following command: